Habsburg heritage, humanism and UNESCO World Heritage in Alsace

 The Habsburgs were the longest-serving imperial dynasty in Europe until 1918.
 Members of the family were uninterrupted emperors of the Holy Roman Empire from 1438 (apart from Wittelsbacher Charles VII Albert (1697-1745, the emperor from 1742-1745), the Empire of Austria from 1806 and the dual monarchy of Austria-Hungary from 1867 to 1918.

 In 1555, the family had already split into the Austrian and Spanish branches to keep the vast territory (including the New World) governable.
-More than 50 years earlier, in 1499, another split had already taken place.
+More than 50 years earlier, in 1499, another division had already occurred.

 From the Treaty of Basel onwards, the Swiss Confederation or Eidgenossenschaft was effectively an independent ‘nation’ of sovereign cantons.
 The Peace of Westphalia confirmed this status in 1648.
 Habsburg’s tribal land was thus lost forever, although the castle and village of Habsburg upheld the honour.